Introduction to Youth in Development at USAID

-- Youth have a stronger voice in, and are better served by local and national systems through more coordinated and effective services, practices, and policies that embody the principles of positive youth development.
+- Systems: Youth have a stronger collective voice in, and are better served by, local and national systems through more coordinated and effective services, practices, and policies that embody the principles of positive youth development.